speedskater/babel-plugin-rewire/README.md

 * 1.0.0-rc-3 Added support for ignoring identifiers and support for objects as parameter to __set__
 * 1.0.0-rc-4 Support for rewiring to undefined, suppport for should.js and cleaned up package.json.
 * 1.0.0-rc-5 Improved support for rewiring JSX-Components.
 Further improved for working in combination with other plugins.
+* 1.0.0-rc-6 Fixed regression which can occur with variable declarators and function expressions.

 ## Contributors